 I invite the reader to “Google” Mandelbrot and become more familiar with his work and how he came to rely on graphic images to foster his understanding of math concepts…

 For the really curious, make sure you have a good version of Java (https://www.java.com) and then Google for “online fractal generator” and make your own!

 When it comes to Fractal antennas, the field is in its infancy, although cellular telephones have made prolific use of these small, broadband, and efficient antennas.
 Because of the complexity of building an antenna using repeating patterns whose angles, leg dimensions, and overall pattern must be precisely executed for optimum performance, fractal antennas have not yet made significant inroads into HF operation, especially the lower frequencies (longer wavelengths).
 That said, one example of a “simple” fractal antenna is the log-periodic, whose elements are scaled from back to front in a manner that allows continuous transmit and receive coverage for a wide slice of spectrum, for example from 7.0 MHz to 30 MHz.
-Take particular note of the first URL presented, as M0WWA from the UK has designed and build a 28 MHz (ten meter) fractal antenna with pretty good results.
+Take particular note of the first URL presented, as M0WWA from the UK has designed and built a 28 MHz (ten meter) fractal antenna with pretty good results.

 I have put together some URLs that will get your curiosity up and let you explore.
 Follow other pages in the URLs and links to other pages… if these are not enough, remember Google is your friend!

 M0WWA Fractal Antenna Designs

 Wikipedia – Fractal Antenna

 Fractal Antenna for ham radio bands : resource detail